astropy/astropy/docs/cosmology/index.rst

 ``astropy.cosmology.tests.test_cosmology``.
 If you find any bugs, please let us know by `opening an issue at the github repository
 <https://github.com/astropy/astropy/issues>`_!

+A more difficult question is the range of redshifts over which the code is expected to return valid results.
+This is necessarily model-dependent, but in general you should not expect the numeric results to be well behaved for redshifts more than a few times larger than the epoch of matter-radiation equality (so, for typical models, not above z = 5-6,000, but for some models much lower redshifts may be ill-behaved).
+In particular, one should pay attention to warnings from the scipy integration package about integrals failing to converge (which may only be issued once per session).

 The built in cosmologies use the parameters as listed in the respective papers.
 These provide only a limited range of precision,